SchoolOfCode/final-project_front-end-retro-boomin/PLAN.md

 ---

-When you click the chip "all" in the Categories Component we want to populate the cards area in Cards Component with all of the cards from the data
+When you click the chip "all" in the Categories Component we want to populate the cards area in Cards Component with all of the cards from the data ❌ !!!
+UPDATE: The View all button on homepage will perform this functionality

-- we need to clear the current set of cards and render the new set of cards
+- we need to clear the current set of cards and render the new set of cards ❌

-- we also need to change the 'Top recipes' headline to 'All recipes'
+- we also need to change the 'Top recipes' headline to 'All recipes' ❌

 ++